Justinianus2001/Justinianus2001/README.md

-*Quote of the Day (02/11/2023):*
+*Quote of the Day (02/12/2023):*

-_**Your fears, your critics, your heroes, your villains: They are fictions you perceive as reality.
-Choose to see through them.
-Choose to let them go.**_
+_**Own 100 percent of your focus.
+The most challenging of endurance drills will bring you to a level of optimal mental and physical performance.**_

-Isaac Lidsky
+Lorii Myers